nla-group/classix/docs/source/comparison.rst

 Example 2: Gaussian blobs
 ##################

+We perform clustering algorithms on the Gaussian blob data, and provide three experimental examples with minor modifications that satisfies various parameter settings.

 2.1 Original paper experiment
 ~~~~~~~~~~~~~~~~~~~~~~
 We now compare the algorithms on synthetic Gaussian blobs with increasing number of data points and dimension.
 Further details on this experiment can be found in the CLASSIX paper (https://arxiv.org/abs/2202.01456).